elasticdog/elasticdog-com/content/Inbox.md

 ---

+- John Ousterhout's mention of "coherent systems are inherently unstable", but I'm thinking more about security and stability in computer systems and not just biological systems.
+Homogeneous issues like CrowdStrike's impact.
+Think about the relationships here and rephrase.

 - Reputation systems, ranking algorithms, social media, gamification, eternal September

 - Interconnectedness of attribution, identity, reputation, trademarks, importance of a name.